 Ultimately, we now live in a world where we all need to drastically change our lifestyles for the greater good.
 If not, what kind of world will we leave for our children?
 The beauty is that sustainable living isn’t as hard as you may think.
 Be done with single-use plastics, use a bamboo toothbrush, eat less meat or go vegan completely, recycle, reuse.
 Even a small shift helps.
 I understand that you may not want to go vegan and that’s fine.
 However, even deciding to eat meat twice a week instead of every day is a move in the right direction.

-Got any questions or comments?
+Got any questions or comments about becoming why chose a plant based diet?
 Leave them below.